IJuanTM/simpl/core/docker/README.md

 Two shortcuts exist for the ones you'll type most - `npm run docker:sh` opens a shell in the container, and `composer docker -- <cmd>` runs any Composer command inside it (`composer docker -- migrate`, `composer docker -- test`, ...).
 The `--` tells Composer everything after it is an argument to pass through, not a Composer option.

-Sass/TypeScript (`npm run build` / `npm run dev`) still run on the host as usual - `npm run dev`'s browser-sync just proxies whatever URL the app is served at.
+Sass/TypeScript (`npm run build` / `npm run dev`) still run on the host as usual - `npm run dev`'s browser-sync proxies whatever URL the app is served at, and matches its own port (`:3000` by default) to the same scheme, HTTPS or plain HTTP.
+See [HTTPS](#https) below for how it picks a certificate when that's HTTPS - which it is by default with Docker, but not with a plain HTTP WAMP/XAMPP setup.

 ## HTTPS